 The next morning.

 I rinsed it out with warm water and a microfiber cloth.
-The gel had broken down most of the surface mold — it came off in dirty grey water.
+The gel came off in dirty grey water.
 I ran a hot wash cycle empty.
 Then I pulled the gasket back to look.

 I won't pretend it was perfect.
 There were a couple of dark patches still in the deepest folds, and I treated those with a second application a few days later.
 But the bulk of it — the mold I could see, the smell, the slimy rubber — was gone.